open2b/scriggo-site/doc/disassembler.md

 # Disassembler

-When Scriggo runs a program or template, first compiles it into machine code and then runs it on a Scriggo virtual machine.
+When Scriggo runs a program or template, first compiles it into virtual machine code and then runs it on a Scriggo virtual machine.

 ## How disassemble